wendellabino07/portfolio/README.md

     <div>
         <h3><a href="https://github.com/wendellabino07/CSINTSY_MC01.git">Sokobot Puzzle Solver</a></h3>
         <p>
-            With my groupmates/friends, Mr. Markus Reynoso, Mr. Remus Guderian Yap, Mr. Antonio Luis Guidote, and Mr. Daniel Detablan, we have worked together as tasked in our Artificial Intelligence class to create a bot to solve Sokoban Puzzles.
-With Mr. Reynoso's codes of the structure and backbone of this project, he tasked us to complete the codes that forces the bot to move in a certain way at specific instances.
+            With my groupmates/friends, we have worked together as tasked in our Artificial Intelligence class to create a bot to solve Sokoban Puzzles.
+With one of our groupmates' codes of the structure and backbone of this project, he tasked us to complete the codes that forces the bot to move in a certain way at specific instances.
 It would be clearer if you try to play Sokoban first here: https://www.mathsisfun.com/games/sokoban.html, then check out our project by clicking the title of this section.